karungar/deploy-a-static-website-to-S3/README.md

 Project Challenges
 1. Time constraints
 2. Limited Knowledge of HTML and CSS.
-I used a resume template belonging to Zablon instead of creting one because time could not allow me to learn from scratch and finish the project on time.
+I used a resume template belonging to [Zablon](https://github.com/zablon-oigo)instead of creting one because time could not allow me to learn from scratch and finish the project on time.
 I am still learning the basics of HTML and CSS from some resources shared in my channel.
 3. Limited knowledge of Git and GitHub actions.
 I asked my peers at Team Jade for assistance and also read widely on the topics.